Price Check: How Much Would It Cost To Move To Canada?

 “If you’re working with movers, it can cost anywhere from $3,000 to $7,000,” says Ian Wright, founder of the movers comparison site MoverDB.com.
 Wright points out it could cost more if you are moving during a peak time (i.e., end of the month, college moving season) or if you’re moving to or from a remote location versus an urban center.

 David made the entire move from Los Angeles to Vancouver himself, and he did it as inexpensively as possible.
-He rented a modest U-Haul to carry all of his worldly belongings.
+He rented a modest U-Haul to carry all of his worldly belongings from his one-bedroom apartment.
 The truck rental cost nearly $1,000 for three days, and he paid about $200 for hotel rooms over the course of his trip—as well as the cost of gas to travel the 1,300 miles ($225) and food and other travel expenses (around $200).
 The total was $1,625.

 Cori and her wife paid $1,800 for movers to help them relocate from Brooklyn to Toronto.
 The moving company took all their belongings from their 1,000-square-foot apartment.
 There was an additional $50 air fee for their two cats to make the trip.

 If you’re relocating with a family and taking more of your belongings, it will definitely cost more.
 In checking to see how much it would cost for movers to haul the contents of a three-bedroom apartment from Los Angeles to Vancouver in the middle of August, I was quoted a price of $6,240 ($40 weigh scale charge and $200 customs fee included).
 And to hire movers to transport the belongings from a three-bedroom apartment from Brooklyn to Toronto, it would cost roughly $6,000 (including a $40 weigh scale charge, a $200 customs fee, and a $150 Brooklyn area origin charge).